-With a wedding abroad typically being cheaper than getting married in the UK, it’s understandable why so many of Brits want a destination wedding that not only saves them money, but can also offer better weather, a more select guest list and even the option of combining a wedding with a honeymoon.
+With getting married abroad typically much cheaper than having a wedding in the UK, it’s understandable why so many of Brits are preferring to hold a destination wedding instead.
+This not only saves them money, but can also offer better weather, a more select guestlist and even the option of combining a wedding with a honeymoon.

-However, whether you’re getting married in Mexico, saving with a wedding in South Africa or nip over the Channel to exchange nuptials in France, there could still be hidden costs when it comes to weddings overseas.
-Here are five costs to watch out for and to put in your wedding abroad budget.
+However, whether you’re getting married in Mexico, tying the knot in South Africa or nipping over the Channel to exchange nuptials in France, there could still be hidden costs when it comes to your overseas wedding.
+Here are five costs to watch out for and to put in your budget.

 Getting married abroad means you might get to make the most of the local businesses, such as choosing a local florist, getting a nearby distillery to make your favours, and even just taking advantage of a restaurant in the area.
 It’s important to check when organising with these suppliers how you’ll be paying and whether that price includes local taxes and also what currency they are quoting in.
 It could be useful to get your suppliers to break down the cost so you can see how much taxes represent of the total quote.

 Far-out exotic destinations can be even better value than Europe, especially with volatility between British sterling and the Euro.
-If you’re thinking of getting married somewhere such as Latin America, Africa or South East Asia though, you need to make sure you’ve got all the correct vaccinations.
+If you’re thinking of getting married somewhere such as Costa Rica, South Africa or Thailand though, you need to make sure you’ve got all the correct vaccinations.
 Not all of these will be available on the NHS, so be prepared to pay for a few of them.
 While some countries offer vaccinations in transit, others can simply turn you away at passport control.

-Foreign exchange rates can go up and down due to market volatility, which can affect the savings you’ll make when getting married abroad instead of in the UK.
-This means costs for your venue, flights and much more could vary, so it’s best to find a specialist provider who can guide you through paying your wedding overseas.
+Exchange rates can fluctuate often due to market volatility, significantly affecting the savings you plan to enjoy when paying for your overseas wedding.
+This can mean costs for your venue, flights, catering, flowers and other essentials could cost you considerably more.
+That's why it’s best to find a specialist provider who can guide you through paying your wedding overseas.